daniel-vera-g/codewars-js/README.md

 * Link to online challenge
 * Explanatory comments

-1. Test for the Challenge
+1. Test for the Challenge in `test` folder